 For centuries, Virginia law defined race in just a handful of categories - white, black, free people of color, Indian.
 Legal and social discrimination has provided strong incentives for various groups to minimize or obscure any genetic relationship with blacks in particular.

-According to Plecker, those who might be described as mulattor or Indian were non-white, and anyone who was not classified as white had to be classified as black.
+According to Plecker, those who might be described as mulatto or Indian were non-white, and anyone who was not classified as white had to be classified as black.
+He contended that the Native American tribes had lost what he considered to be their racial integrity, and were no longer a distinct group.
 There was no middle ground, no mixed-race status authorized by the 1924 law, with just one exception made for some "white" descendants of Pocahontas.
-The fear of the eugenic racists was that the 10,000-20,000 Virginians who were "near white" but had one drop of Negro blood would behave differently, and:2
+The fear of Plecker and the racists in the Anglo-Saxon Clubs of America who supported him was that 10,000-20,000 Virginians who were "near white" but had one drop of Negro blood would behave differently, and:2

 Dr. Plecker sought to categorize many of the Indians in Virginia as black in order to stop light-skinned people with black ancestry from passing as white people and thus avoiding the Jim Crow discrimination laws.
 However, he was unable to use the equivalent of "one drop" of Native American blood categorize someone automatically as Indian:3

 Plecker's one-drop rule was constrained by so-called First Families of Virginia (FFV's).
 They traced their ancestry back to Thomas Rolfe, the son of Pocahontas and John Rolfe, and were proud of their connection to what they considered to be Native American royalty.
 As described by one member of the Virginia elite:4